Stay up to date on our work and the latest news

 Mary's Meals in Madagascar

 Children in detention centers face terrible conditions – some of them are as young as eight years old and many are still awaiting trial.
-Educators from Grandir Dignement work with the children from Monday to Saturday, teaching literacy, numeracy, and vocational skills.
-Normally, within the centers, there is no consistent provision of food, so our special feeding program supports some of the country’s most vulnerable children.
+Educators from Grandir Dignement work with the children, teaching literacy, numeracy and vocational skills.
+There is no consistent provision of food in the centres, so our special feeding program is a lifeline for those being detained.

 How many children do we feed in Madagascar?

-Mary’s Meals currently serves school meals to 88,549 children in 400 schools in Madagascar
+Mary’s Meals currently serves meals to more than 83,000 children in primary schools, education centres and detention centres in Madagascar while they learn.

 What meal do we provide?